University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Genome_assembly/genome_assembly_prac_2.md

-# Week 8 Practical: Assembly Quality Assessment
+# Week 8 Practical session 1: Assembly Quality Assessment
 ## By Chelsea Matthews

 This practical will continue on from Week 6 Practical 1.